minisbett/osu.NET/README.md

 > You can also write your own access token provider by inheriting `IOsuAccessTokenProvider`.

 ### ⚙️ Using osu.NET with the .NET Generic Host
 The API wrapper provides extension methods for registering the `OsuApiClient` as a scoped service.
-The access tokens are provided via an `IOsuAccessTokenProvider` instance provided on service registration, optionally the API client can be configured too.
+The access tokens are provided via an `IOsuAccessTokenProvider` instance provided on service registration.
+There are more overloads available for different use-cases of authorization, eg. user-specific authorization in web applications.

 Example:
 ```cs